Ashkan-Yaldaie/thesis/documents/Thesis.md

 ?>
 ```

-It is enough to assign false to the "loggedIn" session in order to logout.
+It is enough to assign false to the "loggedIn" session in order to log out.

 ``` php
 <?php